 Shirt Service – Laundry and Dry Cleaning

-Our special of $1.39 per Men’s Cotton shirt continues to be a great opportunity for you the customer to take advantage off.
-Crisp, clean, pressed and ready to wear.
+Our special of $1.69 per Men’s Cotton shirt continues to be a great opportunity for you the customer to take advantage off.
 Washing, hanging, and pressing, let us do all that for you.
+Our shirts are crisp, clean, pressed, and ready to wear.

 Anatomy of a High Quality Shirt